Thomas Wells, area head

 Music, Media and Enterprise (MME) explores how music is produced and distributed, both traditionally and through emerging technologies.
 Students learn how music creates artistic, social and economic value and how to construct a business model to make that happen.
 The program provides gives students a multidisciplinary perspective on the role of music in commerce and society, and develops a foundation for further study and research in business, communication, social sciences and culture.
 MME students go on to careers in arts administration, audio recording, music production and as entrepreneurs.

-MME has offered an interdisciplinary minor for ten years, and will play a large role in the new Bachelor of Science in Music degree, which will accept its first students in autumn semester 2019.
+MME has offered an interdisciplinary minor for ten years, and will play a large role in the new Bachelor of Science in Music degree, which accepted its first students in autumn semester 2019.